 Professional Scholarship Award

-An individual may receive this award more than once, but a wait period of five years is required for each category.
+An individual does not have to be an AALA member and may receive this award more than once, but a waiting period of five years is required for each category.

 Criteria

-In selecting professional winners, the AALA awards committee considers criteria including the excellence in quality of writing, the relevance to important legal issues in agriculture, broadly defined, the clarity of analysis, the potential effects, and other attributes of scholarship.
+In selecting professional winners, the AALA Awards Committee considers criteria including the excellence in quality of writing, the relevance to important legal issues in agriculture, the clarity of analysis, and the potential effects on agricultural law.

 • Journals